-6 Concluding Remarks
+5. Concluding Remarks

-The idea for this paper arose from discussion in a graduate course on multivariate data analysis in connection with the topic of the assumptions of MANOVA (independence, multivariate normality of residuals, homogeneity of covariance matrices), diagnostic tests for these, and remedies when they are violated.
-The instructor (the first author) had presented Box's M test, with the caveat of the opening quotation by George Box that the test was not robust against mild-to-moderate non-normality, while the Pillai-Bartlett trace test for mean differences does possess this robustness.
+The idea for this article arose from discussion in a graduate course on multivariate data analysis in connection with the topic of the assumptions of MANOVA (independence, multivariate normality of residuals, homogeneity of covariance matrices), diagnostic tests for these, and remedies when they are violated.
+The instructor (the first author) presented Box's M test, with the caveat of the opening quotation by George Box that the test was not robust against mild-to-moderate nonnormality, while the Pillai-Bartlett trace test for mean differences does possess this robustness.